Low-Temperature Magnetization Dynamics of Magnetic Molecular Solids in a Swept Field: Introduction

 The rest of the paper is organized as follows.
 In \Sno{background}, we provide background information on \Fe8, the LZS and Kayanuma models, and on a theoretical model for SMM's that incorporates the influence of the environment~\cite{avag09,pro96}.
 We also describe how this model differs from our earlier rate equation approach~\cite{vij12}.
 In \Sno{thefullmonty}, we discuss our Monte Carlo protocol, and the results of our simulations.
 The kinetic equation is discussed in \Sno{kin_eqn}.
 We first derive this equation, and then discuss how various partial sums of the collision term in this equation may be physically interpreted.
 We also discuss how we integrate this equation numerically, and the results of this integration.
-We summarize our conclusions briefly in \Sno{conc}.
+Section \ref{conc} contains a brief summary of our conclusions.